bubbletree0/testCovid/readme.txt

 vac_full.csv

+Some of the data here are interpolated and extrapolated since the data points can be sparse (depending on the region).
+Linear interpolation/extrapolation is used.
+If columns 'total_individuals_fully_vacinated' and 'total_individuals_3doses' are completely missing for a region, they are approximated using 'total_individuals_at_least_one' multiplied by the average proportion between 'total_individuals_fully_vacinated'/'total_individuals_3doses' and 'total_individuals_at_least_one'.

+e.g.  'total_individuals_fully_vacinated'= 'total_individuals_at_least_one'*('total_individuals_at_least_one'-'total_individuals_fully_vacinated'/'total_individuals_at_least_one')

 Columns:
-	location - the full name of the country/region iso_code - three letter code of each country/region (good for future linkage if needed) date - the date of the data (year-month-day) total_individuals_at_least_one - the total number of individual persons that recieved at least 	dose of any vaccine total_individuals_fully_vacinated - the total number of individual persons that recieved the number of doses recommended by each of the vaccinated manufacturer total_individuals_3doses - the total number of individual persons that received an booster shot (i.e. extra dose above the number of recommended dosage) vaccine - type of vaccine manufacturer
+	location - the full name of the country/region iso_code - three letter code of each country/region (good for future linkage if needed) date - the date of the data (year-month-day) total_individuals_at_least_one - the total number of individual persons that recieved at least 1 dose of any vaccine total_individuals_fully_vacinated - the total number of individual persons that recieved the number of doses recommended by each of the vaccinated manufacturer total_individuals_3doses - the total number of individual persons that received an booster shot (i.e. extra dose above the number of recommended dosage) vaccine - type of vaccine manufacturer